Translate

 Computing

-This term, we will be covering Kapow computing units and they will include Search Engines - exploring what a search engine is, learning how to use key words for effective searching and knowing that everything online is not always true.
-Later in the term, we will be looking at Mars Rover, which allows us to explore Binary coding.
+This term, we will be covering Kapow computing units and they will include programming BBC Micro:Bits, which we can use within our DT unit later in the term and Search Engines - exploring what a search engine is, learning how to use key words for effective searching and knowing that everything online is not always true.

 DT